NASA-PDS/git-ping/README.md

 ### 👮‍♂️ Personal Access Token

-Note that in order to make the "ping" or "empty commit" to a repository, this action must havea access to the repository.
+Note that in order to make the "ping" or "empty commit" to a repository, this action must havea access to repositories.
 This is afforded by the `token`.
 To set up such a token:

 1. Vist your GitHub account's Settings.
 2. Go to "Developer Settings".